 How to Use Essential Oils for Wrinkles

 You can use essential oils for wrinkles and other skin concerns.
 When applying essential oils directly to your skin, you should always dilute it with a carrier oil of some sort.

-- Carrot Seed – Carrot seed essential oil helps with skin regeneration, so it’s an excellent choice for skin care.
+- Carrot Seed – Carrot seed essential oil helps with skin regeneration, so it’s an excellent choice for skincare.
 It has also been noted that it may be helpful to fade scars and tone aging skin.

-- Frankincense – Frankincense essential oils has both anti-inflammatory and anti-bacterial properties.
+- Frankincense – Frankincense essential oil has both anti-inflammatory and anti-bacterial properties.
 For this reason, it can be helpful for rosacea, rashes, and acne.
 It also helps to encourage new skin cell growth so it may be beneficial in reducing wrinkles.

 - Geranium – Geranium essential oil isn’t specifically noted for wrinkles and anti-aging.
 However, it is helpful for controlling oil production and improving skin elasticity.
 For this reason, it’s an excellent choice for women of all ages.

-- Lavender – Lavender essential oil is my all time favorite essential oil.
+- Lavender – Lavender essential oil is my all-time favorite essential oil.
 It’s not only calming and relaxing, but it helps to regenerate skin cells.

-- Lemon – Lemon essential oil will make your skin photosensitive, so it’s VERY important to wear sunscreen if you choose to use lemon essential oil on your skin.
+- Lemon – Lemon essential oil will make your skin photosensitive, so it’s VERY important to wear sunscreen if you choose to use a lemon essential oil on your skin.
 It helps to tone your skin and reduce pore size.

-- Myrrh – Myrrh essential oil can be used for many skin related purposes including healing scars, chapped lips, and helping with eczema.
+- Myrrh – Myrrh essential oil can be used for many skin-related purposes including healing scars, chapped lips, and helping with eczema.

 - Tea Tree – Tea tree essential oil is another oil that has anti-bacterial and anti-fungal properties.
 It’s a good choice for those that suffer from acne or are trying to heal wounds.

-Have you tried any of these essential oils for wrinkles or other skin care purposes?
+Have you tried any of these essential oils for wrinkles or other skincare purposes?
 What are your thoughts?